auddithio/karel-maze/README.md

 which we used in our project.
 We would like to thank our classmate Ben Ruland for inspiring us with some of his image processing code.

-## Self-evaluation
-How well was your team able to execute on the plan in your proposal?
-Any trying or heroic moments you would like to share?
-Of what are you particularly proud: the effort you put into it? the end product? the process you followed? what you learned along the way?
-Tell us about it!

-## Photos
-You are encouraged to submit photos/videos of your project in action.
-Add the files and commit to your project repository to include along with your submission.